 - 6. Click the name field for the component device for the AWS account.
 The Element Alignment page will close and the component device will be displayed in the Default Element field. - 7.
 Click the [Save] button.

 AWS Reports

-This chapter describes the reports that are included in the Amazon Web Services PowerPack.
+The following sections describe the reports that are included in the Amazon Web Services PowerPack:

 AWS Billing Report

 This report displays service costs for Amazon Web Services.
 The report includes Total, Monthly, Quarterly, and Annual costs.